cyBerta/spec/nettests/ts-026-riseupvpn.md

 ## Semantics

-DO WE WANT THIS, DO WE WANT THIS NOW, LIKE THIS?
+cyberta: I think we don't need that for now.
+Testers can run the whole experiment only without specifying any parameters DO WE WANT THIS, DO WE WANT THIS NOW, LIKE THIS?
 FORMAT REQUIRES IMPROVEMENT
 * A provider can be specified with their domain name: https://calyx.net
 * A specific gateway and transport can be tested with a url: ovpn://192.168.1.1:1194